montagejs/collections/README.md

 on its prototype chain.
 An owned function property does not qualify as a method, to aid in distinguishing "static" functions.

+`Object.concat(...maps)` and `Object.from(items)` construct an object
+by adding the items of other objects in order.
+The maps can be other objects, arrays of items, or map alike collections.

 `Function.noop` is returns undefined.

 `Function.identity` returns its first argument.